19hours/sg-statutes/Acts/Private Education Act.md

 (31st December 2011)

-An Act to establish and incorporate the Council for Private Education, to provide for its functions, duties and powers, to provide for the regulation and accreditation of private education institutions so as to ensure the provision of quality education thereat and for matters connected therewith.
+An Act to provide for the regulation and accreditation of private education institutions so as to ensure the provision of quality education thereat and for matters connected therewith.

+[Act 24 of 2016 wef 04/10/2016]

 [1st December 2009: with the exception of Parts III to VII ;